jameshughes89/cs102/src/site/topics/trees/tree-adt.rst

 * A **leaf node** is a node without an edge to a child node

-    * Child node is discussed in the next subsection

 * An **interior node** is *not* a leaf node
 * An **empty tree** is a tree with no nodes or edges

     * This is still a tree based on the definition of the tree discussed above